Code-Institute-Submissions/susanmarie87-Milestone2_AprResub/README.md

 The most complex function has a cyclomatic complexity value of 4 while the median is 1.

-Two warnings
-57	Unnecessary semicolon.
-107	Unnecessary semicolon.

 The game has been extensively tested across multiple browsers such as Google Chrome, Safari, Bing, and Mozilla browers.
 The first attempt at the game runs smoothly across all of the browsers.

 The game was tested across all screen sizes on each browser to ensure responsiveness.

 **<h4>Testing User Stories from User Experience (UX) Section</h4>**

 - **First Time Visitor Goals**

   i.
 As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

    a.
 The game is very basic.
 There are no bells and whistles which makes it easier for a user to navigate.

    b.
 The main points are made immediately with the game grid image and header.

    c.
 The user only has one option, to click a card which begins the game

     d.
-The game board works properly, meaning each cards clicks and flips over smoothly.
+As a first time visitor, I want the game board to work properly, meaning each cards clicks and flips over smoothly.
 I would like to have enough time to mentally calcuate the displayed image and remember the proper placement for future matching.

-- </h3>Returning Visitor Goals</h3>
+- **Returning Visitor Goals**

    ii.
 As a Returning Visitor, I want to get straight to the point and play the game.
 A "How To Play" Modal and start button would be nice to have.

- - <h3>Frequent User Goals</h3>
+ - **Frequent User Goals**

+    a.
 As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.

+    b.
 As a Frequent User, I want to check to see if there are any new blog posts.

-Upon entering the page, the game is immediately up and the cards are waiting to be clicked.
-Once the cards have all been matched, a victory screen appears letting the user know they have won with a "play again" button.

-<h3>Further Testing</h3>
+- **Further Testing**

    The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, Safari, Bing, browsers.
-The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+   The website was viewed on a variety of devices such as Desktop, Laptop, multiple devices such as iPhone X, Samsung Galaxy,

-The game was tested by friends and family.
+   The game was also tested by friends and family.

 <h1>Known Bugs</h1>